Skip to Content

 The research measures, maps and analyses the complex societal impacts of diversity and the implications for businesses, households and communities of mobility, migration indigeneity, ethnic identity, demographic change (including structural ageing and fertility) and urban/regional disparities.
 A significant component of the research is concerned with the implications of diversity for Maori and with how Maori engage with diversity.

-June 2017 - Professor Tahu Kukutai and new CaDDANZ team member Arama Rata wrote a chapter in the recently released book 'Fair Borders?
+June 2017 - Professor Tahu Kukutai and new CaDDANZ team member Dr Arama Rata wrote a chapter in the recently released book 'Fair Borders?
 Migration Policy in the Twenty-First Century' Click here for more information on this book.
-This book has generated some press interest with Mana magazine, Sunday Star Times and an interview with Radio NZ.
+This book has generated some press interest with Mana magazine, Sunday Star Times, an interview with Radio NZ and E-TANGATA Magazine.

-June 2017 - Professor Paul Spoonley will be one of the panelists and Dr Trudie Cain will be the convenor in this upcoming Event - 'Talking ethnic diversity and immigration in Tāmaki Makaurau' on Tuesday 6 June in Auckland.
+June 2017 - Professor Paul Spoonley was one of the panelists and Dr Trudie Cain was the convenor in the Event - 'Talking ethnic diversity and immigration in Tāmaki Makaurau' on Tuesday 6 June in Auckland.
 For more information on this event see

 Sadly CaDDANZ team member Dr Junjia Ye will be returning to Singapore at the end of this semester, but we are fortunate to have Dr Trudie Cain joining the CaDDANZ team.